Generative Perception of Shape and Material from Differential Motion: Related Work

 \section{Related Work}

 We study a novel problem: generative disentanglement of object shape and material from short videos.
 This has not been directly addressed in prior work, but it relates to several research threads.

 \textbf{Intrinsic image decomposition and inverse rendering}.
-Intrinsic image decomposition aims to separate an image into texture (albedo), diffuse shading, and sometimes additional reflectance properties such as metallic-ness and roughness \cite{bell2014intrinsic, kocsis2024intrinsic, careaga2024colorful}.
+Intrinsic image decomposition aims to separate an image into texture (albedo), diffuse shading, and sometimes additional reflectance properties such as metallic-ness and roughness, all without inferring shape \cite{bell2014intrinsic, kocsis2024intrinsic, careaga2024colorful}.
 Inverse rendering extends this goal by recovering the full scene properties---including shape, materials, and illumination---that are necessary for physically accurate re-rendering \cite{lombardi2012reflectance, barron2014shape,lombardi2016reflectance,oxholm2016shape,zeng2024rgb}.
 Our work differs from these by estimating shape and materials without explicit illumination, thereby focusing on all of the scene attributes that are intrinsic to an object.

-Recently, Zeng et al.~\cite{zeng2024rgb} introduced RGB-X, which fine-tunes latent diffusion models for single-image prediction of surface normals, material properties, and illumination, while also supporting text-conditioned synthesis.
+Recently, Zeng et al.~\cite{zeng2024rgb} introduced RGB-X, which finetunes latent diffusion models for single-image prediction of surface normals, material properties, and illumination, while also supporting text-conditioned synthesis.
 The model differs from ours by outputting each attribute independently via a prompt selector, without modeling their interactions.
+Similarly, DiffusionRenderer~\cite{liang2025diffusion} finetunes Stable Video Diffusion~\cite{blattmann2023stable} for physical attributes prediction given video observations.
+The model conditions on a domain embedding (e.g. "normals", "roughness") to infer one target attribute at a time.
 In contrast, our model integrates shape and material reasoning within a single backbone, allowing their representations to inform each other.